JamieBort/ReactJavaFrontBack/README.md

 ## Status
 Just started this project.
 Tabling for now.
 Need to improve my api calls with React.
-To that end, see the [Consuming REST APIs In React With Fetch And Axios](https://trello.com/c/6JIDc2mT/585-consuming-rest-apis-in-react-with-fetch-and-axios) Trello card. (also listed in the [Associated Links](https://github.com/JamieBort/ReactJavaFrontBack#associated-links) section below)
+To that end, see the [Consuming REST APIs In React With Fetch And Axios](https://trello.com/c/6JIDc2mT/585-consuming-rest-apis-in-react-with-fetch-and-axios) Trello card.
+(Otherwise try the other API resources found in the `API Professional Development` Trello card listed in the [Associated Links](https://github.com/JamieBort/ReactJavaFrontBack#associated-links) section below)

 ## To Do
 1. Create FrontEnd and BackEnd directories.